 She is Chair of the American Chamber of Commerce’s Communications and Marketing Group and Vice-Chair of SolarPower Europe’s Strategy Committee.

-Claudia Selli is the Executive Director for European & Political Affairs and the Head of the Brussels’ office of AT&T International External & Regulatory Affairs.
+Claudia Selli is the Vice President for European Union Government Affairs and the Head of the Brussels’ office of AT&T International External & Regulatory Affairs.
 Her main task is to advocate AT&T positions in Brussels towards the European institutions as well as in other European Member States, in particular France and Benelux.
 Claudia is also active in International organizations such as the Internet Corporation for Assigned Names and Numbers where she Chairs the Business Constituency (BC) as well as in Brussels Associations and think tanks, including current service as Board Member and Chair of the Digital Economy Committee in AmCham EU and Board Member of the European Internet Foundation (EIF).